hmchou56/centra8/centra3/registration.md

 To register for PRAGMA / CENTRA Japan Meetings 2018, please visit: [https://acislab.wufoo.com/forms/updated-pragmacentra-japan-meetings-2018/](https://goo.gl/T2Gh3G)

-**Registration closing date**: CENTRA 3 Registration is now extended - please complete the online registration ASAP, no later than May 1st JST ( = **by 16:00 same day in Taiwan; by 04:00 same day U.S. EDT**).
+**Registration closing date**: CENTRA 3 Registration will be fully closed soon.
+Please complete the online registration **ASAP**, no later than Monday, April 16th (by 11:55pm US EDT).
 Please note that [PRAGMA 34](http://www.pragma-grid.net/pragma34/) registration has been closed.

-If you need to change information on a submitted registration or change your plan, please contact PRAGMA / CENTRA Japan Meetings 2018 organizing team by sending an e-mail to pragma_centra@ml.nict.go.jp *no later than 17:00, May 1st JST*.
+If you need to change information on a submitted registration or change your plan, please contact PRAGMA / CENTRA Japan Meetings 2018 organizing team by sending an e-mail to both gshong@ufl.edu and pragma_centra@ml.nict.go.jp *no later than 17:00, May 1st JST*.

 Important notes: